revolist/revogrid-docs/blog/build-collaborative-datagrid.md

 | Normalized edit stream | `EventManagerPlugin` from `@revolist/revogrid-pro` | Converts cell edits, range edits, paste, autofill, and source-edit operations into one normalized event stream. |
 | Collaborative write workflow | `CollaborativeEditingPlugin` from `@revolist/revogrid-collaborative-editing` | Owns pending edits, backend commit, acceptance/rejection, conflict policy, and collaborative write state. |
 | Remote awareness | `CollaborativePresencePlugin` from `@revolist/revogrid-pro` | Draws other users' focus/range markers and labels, filters stale users, and can apply remote row patches. |

+`CollaborativeEditingPlugin` is not exported from `@revolist/revogrid-pro`.
+Import it from `@revolist/revogrid-collaborative-editing`.

 This is an important distinction. `CollaborativePresencePlugin` is not the write engine.
 It should not decide whether a value is allowed, whether a conflict is safe, or whether an audit record exists.
 It is the visual collaboration layer.